industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IIH_StoreData](graphics/IIH_StoreData.png)

-In MindSphere Energy Manager, you should now also see your data structure from the IIH.
+In Insights Hub Energy Manager, you should now also see your data structure from the IIH.

   ![MindSphere_Datamodel](graphics/MindSphere_Datamodel.png)